Faery Motifs (a glimpse into Irish tradition)

 Remain silent and do not boast of any favours granted to you by the Sidhe.
-They may choose to heal a sick human – but only if one is considered by them to be honest and worthy.
+They may decide to heal a sick human – but very often, only on what appears to be a whim.

 The Otherfolk may glamour humans and lead them astray in entirely familiar territory.